james-dewes/projecteuler/README.md

-# projecteuler
+# Solutions to challenges on projecteuler.net
-Solutions to challenges from projecteuler.net
+These are some of my solutions to challenges from projecteuler.net